compscikaran/compscikaran/README.md

 Software engineer by profession. practising my craft  🛠️ @ [UBS](https://ubs.com)

 I deal with complex technical challenges and functional domain on a day to day basis.
-Been interested in programming since my childhood and living my dream.
-Have a vast array of experience in different technologies such as Java, Spring, Hibernate, JS, React, Angular.
-I take a keen interest in Software design & architecture and my philosophy is that - Simplicity is the ultimate sophistication.
-I despise over-engineering and prefer solutions that fit the problem.
+Been interested in programming since my childhood and now I get paid to live my dream everyday.
+Have a vast array of experience in different technologies such as Java, Spring, Hibernate, JS, React, Kafka.
+I take a keen interest in software design & architecture and my philosophy is to avoid over-engineering and prefer solutions that fit the problem.

+"An idiot admires complexity, a genius admires simplicity" -- Terry Davis

 Follow me - [Linkedin](https://www.linkedin.com/in/compscikaran/)